marcelmilosz/myBlog-NextJs-React-MongoDb/posts/understanding-the-hsl-format.md

 ---
-title: Mastering JavaScript
+title: Understanding HSL format
 excerpt: JavaScript is the most important programming language for web development.
 You probably don't know it well enough!
+Let me add more and more text to see how responsible is this element haha
-image: mastering-javascript-thumb.png
+image: understanding-the-hsl-format.jpg
 isFeatured: true
-date: '2023-01-25'
+date: '2023-02-21'
-tags: 'JavaScript'
+tags: 'CSS'
 ---

 JavaScript powers the web - it's **the** most important programming language you need to know as a web developer.